ravendb/docs/docs/consumer/querying/static-indexes/defining-static-index.markdown

 ﻿# Defining a static index

+As we have seen, defining a static index allows for more sophisticated queries and is also likely to reduce staleness for some scenarios, and this is generally preferred over relying on dynamic indexes.

 To define a new index manually, you need to create an `IndexDefinition` object and pass it to the database.
 Once notified of the new index, the RavenDB server will execute a background indexing task to build the index.
-Once indexing is started (even before the indexing is completed), the index can be queried, and it will be constantly updated when additions or edits will occur.
+An index can be queried immediately after the indexing process has started, but until the process is finished the query results will be marked as stale.
+The index will be constantly updated when additions or edits occur.

 ## The IndexDefinition class

-An index definition is composed of an index name, Map/Reduce functions, an optional TransformResults function and several other indexing options:
+An index definition is composed of an index name, Map/Reduce functions, an optional TransformResults function and several other indexing options.
+The structure of the internal `IndexDefinition` class is shown here:

 {CODE index_definition@Consumer\StaticIndexes.cs /}